Triple P is unlike any other parenting program in the world, with benefits both clinical and practical.

 Triple P is the most extensively researched parenting program in the world.
-Developed by clinical psychologist Professor Matt Sanders and his colleagues at Australia's University of Queensland, Triple P is backed by more than four decades of' ongoing research, conducted by academic institutions in the U.S., the U.K., Canada, the Netherlands, Belgium, Sweden, Iran, Hong Kong, Japan, Turkey, New Zealand and Australia.
+Developed by clinical psychologist Professor Matt Sanders and his colleagues at Australia's University of Queensland, Triple P is backed by more than four decades of ongoing research, conducted by academic institutions in many countries including the U.S., the U.K., Canada, the Netherlands, Belgium, Sweden, Iran, Japan, Turkey, New Zealand and Australia.

 Triple P has been designed as a population-based health approach to parenting, typically implemented by jurisdictions, government bodies or NGOs (non-government organizations) across regions or countries.
 The aim is to reach as many people as possible to have the greatest preventative impact on a community.
 The Triple P system can go to scale simply and cost efficiently.
 It has been shown to work with many different cultures and ethnicities.